jdtournier/microstructure_simulations/assignment.md

 [microstructure
 simulations](https://github.com/jdtournier/microstructure_simulations)
 repository on GitHub.
-This contains MatLab code to perform simulations of water diffusion in a simple model of brain white matter.
+This contains MatLab code to perform simulations of water diffusion in a simple model of brain white matter, and computes the diffusion MRI signal that would be expected for an arbitrary set of diffusion gradient directions and amplitudes.

 [Click here](https://github.com/jdtournier/microstructure_simulations/archive/refs/heads/main.zip)
 to download the code as a ZIP archive. \
 Please familiarise yourself with the code by going through the [README](https://github.com/jdtournier/microstructure_simulations/blob/main/README.md).

-Please also remember that this is an assessed exercise.
-You are welcome to discuss with your fellow students, but your solutions must be your own.

 # Part 1: General behaviour